wp-plugins/fetch-tweets/readme.txt

 == Changelog ==

 = 1.3.3.2 =
+* Fixed an issue with Instagram's images.
 * Improved: the method of loading template CSS files.
 * Tweaked: the default templates to have an `!imporatant` declaration for each rule.
 * Added the Japanese localization.

 = 1.3.3.1 - 11/13/2013 =
 * Fixed an issue with below the WordPress version 3.5 that the function `wp_safe_remote_get` was not found.
-* Fixed an issue with instagram's images.
+* Fixed an issue with Instagram's images.

 = 1.3.3 - 11/07/2013 =
 * Fixed a bug that caused the cache to be renewed every time when the rule ID is specified.